breezy-weather/breezy-weather-icon-packs/INSTRUCTIONS.md

 * `shortcuts_cloudy_day`: shortcut icon for daytime cloudy.
 Its size is `192 * 192`, and its foreground is a `96 * 96` weather icon, its background is a circle (`176 * 176`).
 * `shortcuts_cloudy_day_foreground`: foreground of shortcut adaptive icon for daytime cloudy.
 Its size is `768 * 768`, and its foreground is a `256 * 256` weather icon.

-If you want to change the file name of shortcut icons, you should create a shortcut filter in `res/xml` and declear this file in `AndroidManifest.xml`:
+If you want to change the file name of shortcut icons, you should create a shortcut filter in `res/xml` and declare this file in `AndroidManifest.xml`:
 ```
 <resources>
     ...